-The building is located on the site, where around 1000 the first German castle was built in a mainly Slavic / Sorbic populated area.
+The building is located on the site, where around 1000, the first German castle was built in a mainly Slavic / Sorbic populated area.
 The old city wall of Leipzig ran just outside this place.
-1911 to 1913 the new office building of the “Alte Leipziger” Fire Insurance Company was built.
+1911 to 1913, the new office building of the “Alte Leipziger” Fire Insurance Company was built.

-For nearly 40 years the “Runde Ecke” was a threatening stronghold in the middle of the city.
+For nearly 40 years, the “Runde Ecke” was a threatening stronghold in the middle of the city.
 All conversation ceased when people passed this place.
-During the Monday Demonstrations this building became the target of the anger and outrage of the demonstrators.
+During the Monday Demonstrations, this building became the target of the anger and outrage of the demonstrators.

-On the evening of the 4th December 1989 Leipzig citizens occupied the building.
-Several weeks previously the Monday demonstrators had demanded “Krumme Ecke – Schreckenshaus, wann wird ein Museum d’raus?” (“Crooked Corner – horror house, when will it become a museum?”).
-In August 1990 this demand became a reality with the opening of the permanent historical exhibition “Stasi – Power and Banality”.
+On the evening of the 4th December 1989, Leipzig citizens occupied the building.
+Several weeks previously, the Monday demonstrators had demanded “Krumme Ecke – Schreckenshaus, wann wird ein Museum d’raus?” (“Crooked Corner – horror house, when will it become a museum?”).
+In August 1990, this demand became a reality with the opening of the permanent historical exhibition “Stasi – Power, and Banality.”

-The exhibition gives an introductory outline of the development of the Stasi, its ideological roots, its interior structure and the activities of fulltime employees and unofficial personnel (“Inoffizielle Mitarbeiter“, IM).
-A second section is devoted to the activities of different departments of the Stasi, for example, M (checking post), 26 (telephone surveillance) or VIII (observation and investigation).
+The exhibition gives an introductory outline of the development of the Stasi, its ideological roots, its interior structure, and the activities of full-time employees and unauthorized personnel (“Inoffizielle Mitarbeiter, “IM).
+A second section is devoted to the actions of different departments of the Stasi, for example, M (checking post), 26 (telephone surveillance) or VIII (observation and investigation).

 The permanent exhibition is presented in authentic surroundings: Leipzig is the only place in Germany where original rooms of a district headquarters of the Stasi have been preserved and can be visited as a memorial.
-The linoleum floors, the lattice bars on the windows, surveillance cameras and, not least, the typical GDR smell, which still lingers today in the former offices, are all reminders of the former use of the building.
+The linoleum floors, the lattice bars on the windows, surveillance cameras, and, not least, the typical GDR smell, which still lingers today in the former offices, are all reminders of the former use of the building.

-Well, I can just say go and visit this museum when you are in Leipzig as you will learn a lot about the STASI in former East Germany (GDR).
-The exhibition show also how the STASI performed passport control at the borders and how they faked passports and stamps for conspirative actions.
+Well, I can say go and visit this museum when you are in Leipzig as you will learn a lot about the STASI in former East Germany (GDR).
+The exhibition also shows how the STASI performed passport control at the borders and how they faked passports and stamps for conspirative actions.

 Ministry of State Security (MfS) Memorial Museum, Leipzig